-"SIGNATURE VERIFICATION STATEMENT I,, am a registered voter of County, State of California.
+"SIGNATURE VERIFICATION STATEMENT

+I,, am a registered voter of County, State of California.
 I declare under penalty of perjury that I requested and returned a vote by mail ballot.
 I am a resident of the precinct in which I have voted, and I am the person whose name appears on the vote by mail ballot envelope.
 I understand that if I commit or attempt any fraud in connection with voting, or if I aid or abet fraud or attempt to aid or abet fraud in connection with voting, I may be convicted of a felony punishable by imprisonment for 16 months or two or three years.
 I understand that my failure to sign this statement means that my vote by mail ballot will be invalidated.
+Natawa Cianatuna facsimile transmission number on the internet web page containing the statement and instructions.

 Voter's Signature Address"

-- (5) An elections official shall include the vote by mail ballot signature verification statement and instructions provided in this subdivision on his or her Internet Web site, and shall provide the election official's mailing address, email address, and facsimile transmission number on the Internet Web page containing the statement and instructions. - (6) If the elections official determines that the signatures compare, the official shall use the signature in the signature verification statement, even if returned untimely, to update the voter's signature for future elections. - (e)(1) (A) Notwithstanding any other law, if an elections official determines that a voter has failed to sign the identification envelope, the elections official shall not reject the vote by mail ballot if the voter does any of the following: - (i) Signs the identification envelope at the office of the elections official during regular business hours before 5 p.m. on the eighth day after the election. - (ii) Before 5 p.m. on the eighth day after the election, completes and submits an unsigned ballot statement in substantially the following form:
+(6) An elections official shall include the vote by mail ballot signature verification statement and instructions provided in this subdivision on the elections official's internet website and shall provide the election official's mailing address, email address, and

+- (7) If the elections official determines that the signatures compare, the official shall use the signature in the signature verification statement, even if returned untimely, to update the voter's signature for future elections. - (e) (1) (A) Notwithstanding any other law, if an elections official determines that a voter has failed to sign the identification envelope, the elections official shall not reject the vote by mail ballot if the voter does any of the following: - (i) Signs the identification envelope at the office of the elections official during regular business hours no later than 5 p.m. two days prior to the certification of the election. - (ii) No later than 5 p.m. two days prior the certification of the election, completes and submits an unsigned ballot statement in substantially the following form: "UNSIGNED BALLOT STATEMENT

-"UNSIGNED BALLOT STATEMENT I,, am a registered voter of County, State of California.
+I,, am a registered voter of County, State of California.
 I declare under penalty of perjury that I requested and returned a vote by mail ballot and that I have not and will not vote more than one ballot in this election.
 I am a resident of the precinct in which I have voted, and I am the person whose name appears on the vote by mail ballot envelope.
 I understand that if I commit or attempt any fraud in connection with voting, or if I aid or abet fraud or attempt to aid or abet fraud in connection with voting, I may be convicted of a felony punishable by imprisonment for 16 months or two or three years.
 I understand that my failure to sign this statement means that my vote by mail ballot will be invalidated.

-Voter's Signature Address"
+Voter's Signature

+Address"